GUIDEBG'S BRIEFS

 Origins and History of the Bulgarian Alphabet

 In 886, Bulgaria adopted the Glagolitic alphabet, created by St. Cyril and St. Methodius.
-According to work “About the letters” by the Bulgarian writer Chernorizets Hrabar, the Glagolitic script was created in 6363, which corresponds to 855/863 in the current calendar.
+According to the work “About the Letters” by the Bulgarian writer Chernorizets Hrabar, the Glagolitic script was created in 6363, corresponding to 855/863 in the current calendar.
 Over time, the Glagolitic alphabet was replaced by the Cyrillic alphabet, which was developed in the Preslav Book School at the beginning of the 10th century.
 The Cyrillic alphabet is based on the Greek alphabet but includes additional letters derived from the Glagolitic alphabet to represent sounds that did not have equivalents in Greek.
 These letters are б, ж, ч, ш, шт, ѧ, ѫ, ъ, ь, ѣ, ю, ѩ, ѭ.
 The oldest known Bulgarian written documents date from the end of the 10th and the beginning of the 11th century.

 Several pieces of evidence suggest that the Glagolitic alphabet is older than the Cyrillic alphabet: